brock-women/surgite-feminae.github.io/README.md

 *This doesn't mean that HTML5 Boilerplate cannot be used in older browsers, just that we'll ensure compatibility with the ones mentioned above.*

-If you need legacy browser support you can use [HTML5 Boilerplate v4](https://github.com/h5bp/html5-boilerplate/tree/v4) (IE 6+, Firefox 3.6+, Safari 4+), or [HTML5 Boilerplate v5](https://github.com/h5bp/html5-boilerplate/tree/v5.0.0) (IE8+).
-They are no longer actively developed.

 ## Documentation

 Take a look at the [documentation table of contents](dist/doc/TOC.md).